 This is my personal review and is based on a single visit rather than a number of visits.

 It’s a chain restaurant, so you expect a certain standard and the Redditch Beefeater didn’t disappoint.
-However the table we sat at was slightly sticky in places.
+However, the table we sat at was slightly sticky in places.

 As soon as we sat down I asked to see the allergies menu.
 I was told they had a folder with the details in (nothing surprising there) and I was then asked what I was interested in.
-Well I had only just arrived, I hadn’t had chance to look at the menu so I felt a bit pressurised.
+Well, I had only just arrived, I hadn’t had a chance to look at the menu so I felt a bit pressurised.
 I had expected to have the folder left with me (I can read after all), which is what has happened in other restaurants.
 But no I had to give my answers there and then, talk about pressure.

 Luckily I had looked at the menu online and so had an idea, I blurted something out about sauces, he went through the folder, gave me the answers and disappeared.
 Very polite, but not exactly helpful.